Sojourn Music: History

 Sojourn Music is part of the worship arts ministry of Sojourn Collective, along with Sojourn Visual Arts.
 Sojourn Church launched in 2000 with under 100 people, most of whom were in their early 20s, and many of whom were participants or patrons of Louisville's independent arts scene.
 This included founding member Mike Cosper, a multi-instrumentalist who became Sojourn's Pastor of Worship & Arts.

-Cosper and many of his volunteer worship leaders and musicians played in music venues around Louisville as singer-songwriters or members of various local bands, then came together on Sundays to lead worship at Sojourn Church services.
-They recorded their first album in 2001: a live album featuring covers of modern worship songs.
+Cosper and many of his volunteer worship leaders and musicians played in music venues around Louisville as members of various local bands, then came together on Sundays to lead worship at Sojourn Church services.
+They recorded their first album in 2001: a live album featuring covers of modern worship songs titled The Reverence And The Noise.

-This record, The Reverence And The Noise, captured the exuberance and gritty independent rock stylings of early Sojourn services.
 Local worshipers bought all of the limited number of physical copies created.
-Due to copyright issues, Sojourn Music didn't press additional copies or make the album available through digital distribution.
+Due to copyright issues, Sojourn Music didn't produce additional copies or make the album available through digital distribution.

 A year later they recorded their first album of original music, With The Angels.
-This ten-song album featured the vocals of Sojourn worship leader Jeremy Quillo, who wrote all songs but the standard “Come Thou Fount.”
+This ten-song album featured the vocals of Sojourn worship leader Jeremy Quillo, who wrote all songs except for "Come Thou Fount".
 Band member Eddy Morris and Cosper engineered and produced With The Angels at Morris's Ear Candy Studio – a pattern repeated for the next three Sojourn studio recordings.

-Following a Christmas season record in 2003, Songs For The Advent, Cosper, Quillo, Morris and Sojourn musicians began recording a Psalm-based record which delved into several folk musical styles in America and around the world.
-While Quillo still sang and wrote songs for the album, entitled These Things I Remember, fellow worship leader Rebecca Dennison led half the songs and contributed music she wrote by herself and with Cosper.
-Sojourn released These Things I Remember in early 2005, dedicating it to Sojourn member Aaron Marrs, a graphic artist and film-maker whose ship was lost at sea while he was filming a documentary about crab fishing off the coast of Alaska.
-Marrs had designed the artwork for many Gotee Records albums, including releases by John Reuben and Relient K.
+Following a Christmas season record in 2003, Songs For The Advent, Cosper, Quillo, Morris and Sojourn musicians began recording a Psalm-based record which delved into several folk musical styles both American and international.
+While Quillo still sang and wrote songs for the album, entitled These Things I Remember, fellow worship leader Rebecca Dennison led half the songs and contributed music she wrote both independently and with Cosper.
+Sojourn released These Things I Remember in early 2005, dedicating it to Sojourn member Aaron Marrs, a graphic artist and film-maker whose ship was lost at sea that year.
+Marrs had designed the artwork for many Gotee Records albums.

 By 2006, Sojourn songwriters were formally meeting together, collaborating and critiquing each other's worship songs.
-Near the end of the year Cosper met with Sojourn Visual Arts Director, Michael Winters, songwriter Bobby Gilles (who led the monthly songwriting workshops) and worship leader Lorie Spann to brainstorm ideas for harnessing the creative efforts of Sojourn visual artists and songwriters for a Calvin Institute of Worship grant project called “Vertical Habits.”

-The Institute's goal was to encourage grant recipients to come up with creative ways to teach worship liturgy and theology as a conversation with God – a pattern of God's revelation of Himself and mankind's response.
+Near the end of the year Cosper met with Sojourn Visual Arts Director, Michael Winters, songwriter Bobby Gilles (who led the monthly songwriting workshops) and worship leader Lorie Spann to brainstorm ideas for harnessing the creative efforts of Sojourn visual artists and songwriters for a Calvin Institute of Worship grant project called "Vertical Habits".
+The Institute's goal was to encourage grant recipients to come up with creative ways to teach worship liturgy and theology as a conversation with God.